Skip to content

 15 – 25 = Setup critical stock

-There are much more advanced formulas and techniques available, but if most organizations use this basic approach, the savings realized across the storeroom would be tremendous.
-Data-driven decision-making trumps gut feel any day.
+There are much more advanced spares calculation formulas and techniques available, but if most organizations use this basic approach, the savings realized across the storeroom would be tremendous.
+Data-driven decision-making trumps gut feeling any day.

 Shelf Life Management & Maintenance of Spares

-Spare parts, like most other materials, have a limited shelf life.
-If that shelf life is exceeded and the parts are used, it has the potential to impact reliability.
+Spare parts stock, like most other materials, have a limited shelf life.
+If that spare parts life is exceeded and the parts are used, it has the potential to impact reliability.
 Take a V-belt for example.
 If a V-belt is hung up on a nail and left there for two years in the sunlight, the V-belt will develop a weak spot from hanging on the nail and the rubber will degrade due to the UV light.
 If this belt is installed, how long will it last?

 Spare parts also require maintenance.
 Yes, you read that right.
 Take for example large motors, should have their shafts rotated on a regular basis to prevent flat spots from developing on the bearings.
 If this is not done, the larger motors can be installed with a defect and lead to a premature failure.